Multi-Study R-Learner for Estimating Heterogeneous Treatment Effects Across Studies Using Statistical Machine Learning: Introduction

 \section{Introduction}

-Heterogeneous treatment effect estimation is central to many modern statistical applications ranging from precision medicine \citep{collins2015new} to optimal policy making \citep{hitsch2018heterogeneous}.
-Unlike average treatment effects that assume a constant effect for the whole population, heterogeneous treatment effects vary across individuals based on their unique characteristics and, as a result, are crucial in informing personalized treatment strategies or policies \citep{kosorok2019annual, wang2022heterogeneous}.
-Recently, facilitation of systematic data sharing led to increased access to multiple studies that target the same treatment, providing promising opportunities for improving the accuracy, precision, and generalizability of results \citep{kannan2016public, manzoni2018genome, all2019all}.
+Heterogeneous treatment effect (HTE) estimation is central to modern statistical applications such as precision medicine \citep{collins2015new}.
+In practice, patients with different characteristics can respond differently to a given treatment.
+The overall treatment effect, which is typically reported in randomized controlled trials (RCTs), may not be directly applicable to all patients in clinical practice \citep{dahabreh2023toward}.
+HTEs vary across individuals based on their unique characteristics and, as a result, are crucial in informing personalized treatment strategies \citep{kosorok2019annual}.
+Recently, facilitation of systematic data sharing led to increased access to multiple studies that target the same treatment, providing opportunities for improving the accuracy, precision, and generalizability of treatment effect estimation \citep{ manzoni2018genome}.
+Despite this, estimating treatment effects on multiple studies is statistically challenging due to various sources of between-study heterogeneity, including differences in study design, data collection methods, sample characteristics, among others.

-Despite this, estimating heterogeneous treatment effects on multiple studies is statistically challenging due to various sources of between-study heterogeneity, including differences in study design, confounders, data collection methods, and sample characteristics, among others.
-In this paper, there are two concepts of heterogeneity: heterogeneity in the treatment effect across individuals and heterogeneity of various distributions between studies.
-The former refers to variation in the treatment effect across individuals with different covariates.
-For example, the effect of a targeted cancer treatment can vary across different cancer sub-types depending on whether the genetic alteration targeted by the drug is present in the sub-type \citep{habeeb2016use}.
-In contrast, between-study heterogeneity refers to differences in study-level characteristics.
-These concepts are distinct in that heterogeneous treatment effects can occur within studies in the absence of between-study heterogeneity.
-They are also connected, as the presence of between-study heterogeneity may result in heterogeneous treatment effects that differ across studies.
+Recently, there is growing interest in combining data from multiple studies to estimate treatment effects (\cite{degtiar2023review, colnet2024causal}).
+A common assumption in this literature is ignorability of study label given covariates \citep{hotz2005predicting, stuart2011use, tipton2013improving, hartman2015sample, buchanan2018generalizing, kallus2018removing, egami2021covariate, colnet2024causal}.
+Mathematically, this assumption states that the potential outcome $Y(a)$ under treatment $a \in \mathcal{A}$ is independent of the study label $S \in \{1, \ldots, K\}$ given the covariates $X \in \mathcal{X}$, i.e., $Y(a) \ind S \mid X$.
+An important implication of this assumption is transportability or mean exchangeability of the HTEs \citep{dahabreh2019efficient, dahabreh2019extending, wu2021integrative, colnet2024causal}.
+That is, $E[Y(a) \mid X =x, S = k] = E[Y(a) \mid X=x, S = k'] = E[Y(a) \mid X=x]$ for all studies $k \neq k'$, treatment $a \in \mathcal{A}$, and covariates $x \in \mathcal{X}$.
+In practice, however, this may be untenable due to various sources of between-study heterogeneity.
+Transportability of the HTEs will be violated if a treatment effect modifier was not measured across all studies due to differences in study design or data collection protocols.
+Another example is when the HTEs differ due to the heterogeneity in study populations (e.g., differences in the distribution of treatment effect modifiers across studies).